SamuelSwartzberg/flashcardifying_text_temp/inf.md

 in TS, object types, interfaces and classes all can have getters & setters.

-in TS, multiple interfaces with the same name will be merged into one, multiple object types or classees with the same name will throw an error in TS, interfaces can be implemented by classes just as in languages such as Java. in TS, interfaces can be `extend`ed with other interfaces.
+in TS, multiple interfaces with the same name will be merged into one, multiple object types or classees with the same name will throw an error in TS, while interfaces can do many more things, interfaces can be implemented by classes just as in languages such as Java. in TS, interfaces can be `extend`ed with other interfaces.
 (TS) The main difference of using interfaces and extends vs intersections is that interfaces w/ extends will overwrite if there are properties with the same names but different signatures, while intersections will merge them.